Amazon Millionaires Do Exist: And Here’s How To Become One

 The people who fail at running an FBA business have the idea that because they're starting an internet business, they won’t have to work that hard to be successful.
 It's the twenty-first century, after all.
 These things should be a walk in the park.

-To them, “internet business” means “easy passive income.”
-But they couldn’t be more wrong.
+To them, “internet business” means “easy passive income. ” But they couldn’t be more wrong – there is no easy way when it comes to making money.

 You need to know what products are hot on Amazon.
 You need to be familiar with numbers, spreadsheets, and how to deal with refunds and expenses.
 This all takes work — diligent work.